-We are far from perfectly behaved kids or travel agent catalogues but love to keep pics and clips on blog and social media.
+We are far from perfectly behaved kids or travel agent catalogues but love to keep pics and clips!
 Nothing like autenthic family experiences with sunny skies and crystal clear seas to cheer up gloomy cold winter months in London!

 7. As I’d like my kids to experience the sealife with the benefit of seeing it in the wild rather than books or London aquarium.
 I truly believe they will become better protectors and advocates once they saw and understood it.